 In like manner, there are 63 species of mammals that live here, 9 of which are diurnal forest primates like chimpanzees.

 Also, as the blue monkey, vervet monkey, and olive baboon, while nocturnal primates include pottos and galagos.

 A variety of animal species such as Buffaloe, blue duiker, pigmy antelope, not to mention bee croft’s flying squirrel occur.

 11 animal species are found in Semliki National Park only.

-34% of Uganda's total birds are found here.
-35 species are found in Semliki National Park only and 12 are very rare in East Africa but easy
+34% of Uganda’s total birds are present, 35 species are found in Semliki National Park only, with 12 being rare in East Africa.

 Guided Nature Walks

 From time to time used by birders a network of trails that have been developed in the forest for the purpose of birding.